phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 This post explained how to set up a test framework for our Rust kernel.
 We used the custom test frameworks feature of Rust to implement support for a simple `#[test_case]` attribute in our bare-metal environment.
 By using the `isa-debug-exit` device of QEMU, our test runner can exit QEMU after running the tests and report the test status out.
 To print error messages to the console instead of the VGA buffer, we created a basic driver for the serial port.

 After creating some tests for our `println` macro, we explored integration tests in the second half of the post.
 We learned that they live in the `tests` directory and are treated as completely separate executables.
 To give them access to the `exit_qemu` function and the `serial_println` macro, we moved most of our code into a library that can be imported by all executables and integration tests.
-Since integration tests run in their own separate environment, they make it possible to test the interactions with the hardware or Rust's panic system.
+Since integration tests run in their own separate environment, they make it possible to test interactions with the hardware or to create tests that should panic.

 We now have a test framework that runs in a realistic environment inside QEMU.
 By creating more tests in future posts, we can keep our kernel maintainable when it becomes more complex.